MikkoP88/MSIXAppAttach-tool/README.md

 ```
 $parentFolder = "MSIX"
 ```
 Attach and Detach script MSIX Junction.
-This for attach and detach scipts creation.
+This only for attach and detach scipts.
 ```
 $msixJunction = "C:\temp\AppAttach\"
 ```